 Search Drives Commerce.
 When searching for a business, consumers need to know many relevant attributes such as qualifications of a wealth advisor, amenities at a hotel, or course offerings at a university.
-As a result, businesses must ensure that the information about their business are available, accurate and consistent online so that they can be found.
-Moreover, businesses want to make sure that they appear prominently online when nearby consumers search for them.
-Finally, once a consumer reaches a business's website ready to transact, the business must be ready to answer the consumer's specific queries.
+As a result, businesses must ensure that the information about their business is available, accurate and consistent online so that they can be found.
+Moreover, businesses want to make sure that they appear prominently online when nearby consumers search for them and that consumers can quickly and effectively find the details they are seeking to make a commercial choice.